OWASP/owasp-masvs/Document/GLOSSARY.md

 # Appendix A: Glossary

-## 2FA

-Two-factor authentication(2FA) adds a second level of authentication to an account log-in.

 ## Address Space Layout Randomization (ASLR)

 A technique to make exploiting memory corruption bugs more difficult.